aimms/how-to/Articles/329/329-more-logging.rst

    :description: This article explains how to increase the amount of log information.
    :keywords: log, troubleshoot

-After reporting an incident and analyzing the associated log files, more detailed logging may be needed.
+After an incident is reported, as discussed in :doc:`log files can be analyzed<../313/313-get-log-files>`, more detailed logging may be needed to complete this analysis.
+As a modeler, it may be more efficient to check if there is a clue on how to handle the incident by looking for relevant information in this additional logging information before explaining the incident to `AIMMS User Support <https://www.aimms.com/english/developers/support/report-issue/>`_ or on the `AIMMS Community <https://community.aimms.com/>`_.

-To provide more detailed logging, AIMMS comes with so-called loggers, explained below.
+To help diagnose an issue in the application by additional logging, AIMMS comes with so-called loggers, explained below.
 This logging facility is somewhat similar to the `log4j <https://logging.apache.org/log4j/2.x/>`_ technology.
-In this article, we explore how this facility can be used for initial troubleshooting in AIMMS projects.

-The log files are there to help diagnose an issue in the application:
-When you have such a log file, you can search for ``[ERROR]`` or ``[WARN]``, with the square brackets if you like, and whenever the message corresponds to the unexpected behaviour you are experiencing, look at the lines just before to see if they provide a clue to the cause of the unexpected behaviour you are experiencing.
+The tactic I follow as a modeler is to scan for ``[ERROR]`` or ``[WARN]`` in these log files.
+When the message associated with such a line is related to the issue at hand; I check the lines just prior for a clue.

 A word of caution is necessary here.
 The reverse of the above is not true;